KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/sass-setup.md

 </html>
     ```

-4. Save the file.
+	8. Save the file.

+5. Set up project structure.

-5. Right click again on that `CSS` folder in the right pane and select `New Folder`.
+	1. Right click again on that `CSS` folder in the right pane and select `New Folder`.

-6. Type 'sass' and press enter.
+	2. Type 'sass' and press enter.

 7.